electron/packager/docs/api.md

 valid versions.
 If omitted, it will use the version of the nearest local installation of `electron`, `electron-prebuilt-compile`, or `electron-prebuilt`, defined in `package.json` in either `dependencies` or `devDependencies`.

+##### `electronZipDir`

+*String*

+The local path to a directory containing Electron ZIP files for Electron Packager to unzip, instead of downloading them.
+The ZIP filenames should be in the same format as the ones downloaded from the Electron releases site.

+**Note:** Setting this option prevents the [`download`](#download) sub-options from being used, as the functionality gets skipped over.

 ##### `extraResource`